 PERA provides retirement, disability, and death benefits.
 Benefit provisions are established by state statute and can only be modified by the state Legislature.
-Vested, terminated employees who are entitled to benefits but are not receiving them yet are bound by the provisions in effect at the time they last terminated their public service.
+Vested, terminated employees who are entitled to benefits, but are not receiving them yet, are bound by the provisions in effect at the time they last terminated their public service.

-General Employee Plan Benefits
+General Employees Plan Benefits

 General Employees Plan benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.
 Two methods are used to compute benefits for PERA's Coordinated Plan members.
 Members hired prior to July 1, 1989, receive the higher of Method 1 or Method 2 formulas.
 Only Method 2 is used for members hired after June 30, 1989.
-Under Method 1, the accrual rate for Coordinated members is 1.2 percent of the average salary for each of the first 10 years of service and 1.7 percent of average salary for each additional year.
+Under Method 1, the accrual rate for Coordinated members is 1.2 percent of average salary for each of the first 10 years of service and 1.7 percent of average salary for each additional year.
 Under Method 2, the accrual rate for Coordinated members is 1.7 percent for average salary for all years of service.
-For members hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
-For members hired on or after July 1, 1989, normal retirement age is the age for unreduced Social Security benefits capped at 66.
+For members hired prior to July 1, 1989 a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
+For members hired on or after July 1, 1989 normal retirement age is the age for unreduced Social Security benefits capped at 66.

 Benefit increases are provided to benefit recipients each January.
 The postretirement increase is equal to 50 percent of the cost-of-living adjustment (COLA) announced by the SSA, with a minimum increase of at least 1 percent and a maximum of 1.5 percent.
 Recipients that have been receiving the annuity or benefit for at least a full year as of the June 30 before the effective date of the increase will receive the full increase.
-Recipients receiving the annuity or benefit for at least one month but less than a full year as of June 30 before the effective date of the increase will receive a reduced prorated increase.
-For members retiring on January 1, 2024, or later, the increase will be delayed until normal retirement age (age 65 if hired prior to July 1, 1989, or age 66 for individuals hired on or after July 1, 1989).
-Members retiring under Rule of 90 are exempt from the delay to normal retirement.
+Recipients receiving the annuity or benefit for at least one month but less than a full year as of the June 30 before the effective date of the increase of the June 30 before the effective date of the increase will receive a reduced prorated increase.
+In 2023, legislation repealed the statute delaying increases for members retiring before full retirement age.